DavesCodeMusings/esp/README.md

-The Wemos LOLIN32 with OLED is a ESP32 with an integrated 128x64 OLED display driven by an SSD1306.
+The Wemos LOLIN32 with OLED is a ESP32 microcontroller with an integrated 128x64 OLED display driven by an SSD1306.
 All of this is well supported by MicroPython.
-The code in this repository is specifically targeted at the LOLIN32 with OLED and clone boards.
+The code in this repository is specifically written to take advantage of the LOLIN32 with OLED and clone boards.